AlessandroPierro/alessandropierro.github.io/content/authors/admin/_index.md

 # Role/position/tagline
 role: MSc student in Data Science and AI

+# Organizations/Affiliations to show in About widget
+organizations:
+- name:
+  url:

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.